mailpile/www.mailpile.is/blog/2022-11-30_Rebooting_Mailpile.md

    2. Mailpile v2 is making progress, in semi-stealth mode
    3. In parallel, a project to create a dedicated hardware device for Mailpile is underway

-The mean reason for these changes, is that Python 2 is no longer maintained or supported by the community, and I decided that rewriting the whole thing in Python 3 made more sense than attempting to port the old code.
+The main reason for these changes, is that Python 2 is no longer maintained or supported by the community, and I decided that rewriting the whole thing in Python 3 made more sense than attempting to port the old code.